The Value of Community Science

 Meggie sees community science as one answer to getting students involved in authentic scientific investigations that connect them to the communities around them, as well as with a network of professional scientists that can inspire scientific thinking and passion.

 “Typical scientific experiences in our schools tend to be situated in a sort of ‘beginning, middle, and end’ framework.
 Here’s the question, here’s the answer, let’s move on.
 But that’s not what the actual scientific process looks like.
 Community science should take students through this process where they don't get to an endpoint and say ‘Okay I know everything, and I'm done.’
-They get to an endpoint and become curious and say, ‘I want to know more, I want to do more.’”Meggie Harvey Science Curriculum Specialist
+They get to an endpoint and become curious and say, ‘I want to know more, I want to do more.’”Meggie Harvey Program Manager, Community Science in Education

 Authentic science is iterative.
 We gather information, and sometimes that generates more questions than answers.
 Science doesn’t have an ending point, so we shouldn’t teach science like it does.